 The order states that "Subject to the consideration of the planning application by the LPA, the Council (in its capacity as promotor of the Scheme) is not aware of any reason why the planning permission would not be granted [8.5]."
 The Council has a conflict of interest regarding the Scheme being both the promoter and the adjudicator.
-It is my understanding that there will be a funding gap that the Council will have to plug.
+It also benefits from a source of funding though it is my understanding that there will be a gap (as yet in my view not properly ascertained) the Council will have to plug.
 It is essential that the case and costs for compulsory purchases and planning approval are exposed to independent scrutiny.